In coastal Georgia, it’s all about reds

 The world record red drum was caught off North Carolina waters in 1984 and it weighed 94-pounds, 2-ounces.
-The oldest recorded red drum was aged at 40 years (Florida).
+The oldest recorded red drum was aged 40 years (Florida).

-Reds feed on crabs, mullet, pinfish and killifish (mud minnows).
+Reds feed on crabs, mullet, pinfish, and killifish (mud minnows)

-The most popular fly fishing is sight fishing and the red drum offers that opportunity throughout its ranges.
+- The most popular fly fishing is sight fishing and the red drum offers that opportunity throughout its ranges.
 There are, however, many different fishing tactics.

-The largest reds are found in North Carolina and Louisiana bayou waters.
+- The largest reds are found in North Carolina and Louisiana bayou waters.

-Redfish are prolific spawners (a single female will produce tens of millions of eggs each year).
+- Redfish are prolific spawners (a single female will produce tens of millions of eggs each year).

 Fishing for reds:

-Unless they’re tailing or producing a wake, you’ll probably come upon them and be too close or just plain spook them.
+- Unless they’re tailing or producing a wake, you’ll probably come upon them and be too close or just plain spook them.
 Proceed with caution.

-You don’t need to cast a mile, but you do have to be accurate.
-Do not drag the fly into the fish – the fly would be viewed as a predator and fish is gone.
+- You don’t need to cast a mile, but you do have to be accurate.
+Do not drag the fly into the fish – the fly would be viewed as a predator and the fish is gone.

 Crab pattern fishing tactics:

-Here’s just a few patterns:
+Here are just a few patterns:

-Chris Dean’s yarn crab (brown)
+- Chris Dean’s yarn crab (brown)

-Clouser Minnows (multiple color combos)
+- Clouser Minnows (multiple color combos)

-Enrico Puglisi Redfish Special
+- Enrico Puglisi Redfish Special

-Spawning Shrimp (Any color in the larger sizes)
+- Spawning Shrimp (Any color in the larger sizes)

-Borski’s Chernobyl Crab
+- Borski’s Chernobyl Crab

 Click here to view Golden Isles Fly Fishing charters website …

 NOTE: The author is proud to have been part of a coalition of three that finally convinced the Great State of Georgia to prohibit commercial harvest of redfish.